Sample

 Publisher's summary

-Ikey Solomon's favorite saying is also his way of doing business, and in the business of thieving he's very successful indeed.
+Ikey Solomon is very successful indeed, in the art of thieving.
 Ikey's partner in crime is his mistress, the forthright Mary Abacus, until misfortune befalls them.
-They are parted and each must make the harsh journey from thriving nineteenth century London to the convict settlement of Van Diemen's Land.
+They are parted and each must make the harsh journey from 19th century London to Van Diemens Land.

 In the backstreets and dives of Hobart Town, Mary learns the art of brewing and builds The Potato Factory, where she plans a new future.
 But her ambitions are threatened by Ikey's wife, Hannah, her old enemy.
-The two women raise their separate families, one legitimate and the other bastard.
+The two women raise their separate families.
 As each woman sets out to destroy the other, the families are brought to the edge of disaster.

 What listeners say about The Potato Factory